Greece and lenders strike upbeat tone, deal seen on bailout

 "It is an ambitious, yet realistic timetable," Andreeva added.

-Greece and its euro zone partners clinched a last-minute deal in July on a reform programme including privatisations and pension reform and scrapping tax breaks for groups such as farmers.
+Greece and its euro zone partners clinched a last-minute deal in July on a reform program including privatizations and pension reform and scrapping tax breaks for groups such as farmers.

 Those reforms, however, still need to be passed by the Greek parliament.
 Without a quick deal, the country may need another bridge loan to cover short term financing needs similar to one received in July.